Samsung/tizen-docs/docs/application/dotnet/guides/connectivity/smartcard.md

     ```

 <a name="channel"></a>
-## Managing Channels
+## Manage channels

 You can manage a channel using the [Tizen.Network.Smartcard.SmartcardChannel](/application/dotnet/api/TizenFX/latest/api/Tizen.Network.Smartcard.SmartcardChannel.html) instance that you have created when opening the channel with a session.

-To manage channels:
+To manage channels, follow the steps below:

--   Retrieve the session that opened a specific channel by using the `Session` property of the `Tizen.Network.Smartcard.SmartcardChannel` class:
+1. Retrieve the session that opened a specific channel by using the `Session` property of the `Tizen.Network.Smartcard.SmartcardChannel` class:

     ```csharp
     /// Open a session and channel